-Student supports and interventions are offered for any child that is struggling academically, behaviorally, or emotionally, whether they need a temporary plan or permanent plan to ensure their academic and/or emotional success.
+Student supports and interventions are offered for any child who is struggling academically, behaviorally or emotionally, whether they need a temporary plan or a permanent plan to ensure their academic and/or emotional success.
 Supports can include:

 For more information about this process or model, please contact the office to get you in touch with one of our support staff members.

 PBIS is an approach that Cory uses to improve school safety and promote positive behavior.
 It’s also a way to decide how to respond to a child who misbehaves.

 Cory gathers and uses data to make decisions about behavior problems.